 - Chimneys should be swept according to the type of fuel used:

-Bitumous coal – at least twice a year
+- Bituminous coal – at least twice a year;

-- Don’t allow soot or ash to build up.
+- Keep it clean – don’t allow soot or ash to build up

-- Inspect your chimney breast, especially the roof space.
-Make sure it is sound and that sparks or fumes can’t escape through cracks or broken bricks.
+- Inspect your chimney breast, especially the roof space, ensure sparks or fumes can’t escape through cracks or broken bricks.

 - Always use a fire guard to protect against flying sparks

 - Don’t overload the grate or build fires too high